 Road safety continues to be a huge issue in Florida as it is, according to the Daily Beast, home to some of the deadliest highways in America.
 Whether it’s because certain roads lack necessary safety features, are badly constructed, or are generally flooded with high-speed traffic, one thing is for sure: the state can be a particularly dangerous place for drivers.
 Even if a driver is fully aware, sober, and driving a perfectly functional vehicle, he or she can be put at undue risk because of the location and condition of the road.

 However, newer bills are being introduced every year to make Florida residents more protected by the law than ever before.
-But if you have been injured in an accident, you may be able to recover compensation using the help of an experienced car accident attorney.
+But if you have been injured in an accident, you may be able to recover compensation using the help of an experienced car accident attorney in Orlando.
 Visit our car accidents page to learn more about how this process works.